OSUPCVLab/PCVLabDrone2021/Satellite Map Generation/README.md

  For generating our used satellite image map, which is 2.3km^2, we set up row and col to be 30 and 17 respectively.
 If you need to generate your target satellite image area, please set up a new `Lat, Long` and refer to this ratio.

 ## Notes
+- Estimating GPS could be viewed as a distance measurement problem.
+Therefore, after collecting the satellite image maps, we need to calculate ground sample distance ([GSD](https://en.wikipedia.org/wiki/Ground_sample_distance)).
+Please refer to `MapAnalysis.ipny` for details.
 - Assume the GPS of first image center is Lat_1, Long_1
 - You can still use satellite image maps from other sources or taken from UAV by yourself.
 Make sure you know the area Lat or Long of four edges.